 You can calculate negative equity in your car by comparing the price of the vehicle with how much you currently owe on your auto loan.
 For example, if your vehicle is worth $25,000, but your auto loan is $35,000, the negative equity in your vehicle is approximately $10,000.

 Upside-down loans are simply an alternative term for negative equity loans.
-If you have an upside-down loan, that means you owe more money that whatever the initial loan was used to purchase.
+If you have an upside-down loan, that means you owe more money than whatever the initial loan was used to purchase.
+According to news outlet CNBC, American auto loan debt has reached an all-time high of $1.5 trillion dollars!1

 You can end up with negative equity on a car because of: